How to convert PDF files to JPG on Mac: Fast, easy, and for every skill level

 - Click Export to File.

-Final thoughts on how to turn PDF into JPG on Mac
+Final thoughts on how to convert PDF to JPG on Mac

 If you want a do-it-all solution that's easy to use, install Permute.
 It's a master of conversion, whether you want to change a PDF to a JPG or convert an MP4 video to MP3.
 Then, if you want to reverse the process, you can use Prizmo, as it easily changes any JPG to a PDF, which you can then compress with PDF Squeezer for easier sharing.